manell0/MileStone-1-Couronne/README.md

 ### Color Scheme

-The main colours used throughout the website are a mixture of Blue, Some red and White with gray accents.
+The main colours used throughout the website are a mixture of Blue, Some brown and White with gray/blue accents.

 The chosen color scheme is a reflection of the nerdy little group expected to use this site.